jadu/pulsar-date-picker/README.md

 The date picker defaults to `DD/MM/YYYY`.
 For the US date format `MM/DD/YYYY` add `data-pulsardatepicker-format="US"` to the date input.
 Alternatively for a reverse format `YYYY/MM/DD` add `data-pulsardatepicker-format="reverse"`.

+It's also possible to update an alternative field with a different date format by using `data-pulsardatepicker-altfield="ID-of-alternative-field"` and `data-pulsardatepicker-altformat="yy-mm-dd"`.
+See the [jQuery UI datepicker docs](https://api.jqueryui.com/datepicker/) for more examples of supported date formats.

 ### Behaviour

 The Date Picker enhances the default jQuery UI date picker with the following: